El Poder del Pop: the Spanish production company that champions the creation of videos with generative AI

 A personal concern and an industrial opportunity

-Cuenca, who had been working for five years as a graphic designer in a company dedicated to tourism, alternated his day-to-day life in an office with the Shooting video clips for bands from the Spanish independent scene.
-It was his true passion and it took up more and more hours: there was no afternoon that he did not have to start pre-producing a shoot or editing, while weekends were reserved for shootings.
+Cuenca, who had been working for five years as a graphic designer in a company dedicated to tourism, alternated his daily work in an office with the filming of video clips for bands from the Spanish independent scene.
+It was his true passion and it took up more and more hours: there was no afternoon that he did not have to do pre-production for a shoot or edit, while the weekends were reserved for filming.

-The arrival of the pandemic caused her to close her main job, which was the perfect impetus to launch herself into the world of Audiovisual production.
-It was then that he decided to found El Poder del Pop, a production company that, either working with international clients or Amazon Music or creating video clips for bands from record labels as emblematic as Elefant or Subterfuge, made a name for itself in the industry by forming a portfolio of collaborators that Cuenca would call according to the needs of each project.
+The arrival of the pandemic caused him to close his main job, which was the perfect impetus to launch into the world of audiovisual production.
+It was then that he decided to found El Poder del Pop, a production company that, whether working with international clients such as Amazon Music or creating video clips for bands from such emblematic labels as Elephant o Subterfuge, carved a niche for itself in the industry by forming a portfolio of collaborators that Cuenca would call according to the needs of each project.

-Today, El Poder del Pop continues to create international music videos for artists such as La Casa Azul, Edurne, Fitness Forever, Helen Love, Soleá Morente, Putochinomaricón or Capitán Sunrise, among many others, but the 80% of its turnover has turned to the application of AI tools in audiovisual processes.
-"I always keep a close eye on tech news, and two years ago I saw the direction the industry was going to take.
-I focused on learning everything that had to do with image and video generation, and I began to learn in a self-taught way by exploring all kinds of software.
-Little by little I started making videos with generative AI, and from there things got more and more," explains Cuenca.
+Currently, El Poder del Pop continues to create music videos of international reach for artists such as La Casa Azul, Edurne, Fitness Forever, Helen Love, Soleá Morente, Putochinomaricón or Capitán Sunrise, among many others, but the 80% of your business volume has turned to AI tools application in audiovisual processes.
+"I am always very aware of technological news, and two years ago I saw the direction that the industry was going to take.
+I focused on learning everything that had to do with image and video generation, and I began to learn self-taught by exploring all types of software.
+Little by little I started making videos with generative AI, and from there things went more and more," Cuenca explains.

 First expressions of dizzying technology

-The process of learning generative AI tools is endless.
-Such is the evolution at a "breakneck speed" of these solutions, that users can find creation models that are updated"Overnight" to offer new features or better quality.
-On many occasions, these improvements are what mark a solution from being a mere proof of concept to a product applicable to Professional Environments: "At first, they weren't useful for professional uses.
-They generated many aberrations, characters with strange anatomies, totally incorrect anatomical movements and a rather poor quality.
-Now we've reached the point where you can't tell if a video is created with AI or not."
+The process of learning generative AI tools is never-ending.
+Such is the evolution at “dizzying speed” of these solutions, that users can find creation models that are updated “overnight" to offer new functions or better quality.
+In many cases, these improvements are what mark that a solution goes from being a mere proof of concept to a product applicable to professional environments: "At first, they weren't useful for professional use.
+They generated a lot of aberrations, characters with strange anatomies, totally incorrect anatomical movements and quite poor quality.
+Now we have reached the point where you can't distinguish if a video is created with AI or not."

-The first major generative AI video project that Cuenca developed was a format for a Hackathon organized by the MIT (Massachusetts Institute of Technology): a competition in which you had to create a video based on a key concept in just 48 hours, developing script, stories, creating the images and animating them.
-The result was awarded in the category of Best Music, since not only the images were created with these models, but also voice and music.
+The first major video project with generative AI that Cuenca developed was a format for a hackathon organized by the MIT (Massachusetts Institute of Technology): a competition in which you had to create a video based on a key concept in just 48 hours, developing scripts, stories, creating images and animating them.
+The result was awarded in the Best Music category, given that not only the images were created with these models, but also voice and music.

 Generative AI creation tools applied to video

 There is still no great all-in-one software or service that works as an AI-powered content creation hub.
 This forces users to use a combination of tools depending on the needs of each project.
-Cuenca usually starts from the creation of static images using Midjourney or Freepik, to later animate them with solutions such as Runway, which recently signed an agreement with Lionsgate to explore the use of AI in filmmaking.
+Cuenca usually starts from the creation of static images using Midjourney o Freepik, to later animate them with solutions such as Runway, a company that recently signed an agreement with Lionsgate to explore the use of AI in filmmaking.

-Additionally, El Poder del Pop benefits from solutions such as Kling, which currently stands out as one of the few solutions that offers 1080p content export; Pika, which has incorporated the possibility of being able to include physical elements (photographs, images, clothing or location) in the generation processes; Magnific, an image scaling tool; ElevenLabs, which offer a wide variety of options in the audio field, including synthetic voices, or Suno AI, a solution that allows you to create realistic music from scratch from prompts.
-Most of these tools can be used by hiring Subscription Plans "quite affordable" that allow unlimited uses, avoiding models based on Tokens offered in the most basic marketing models.
+Additionally, El Poder del Pop benefits from solutions such as Kling, which currently stands out for being one of the few solutions that offers content export in 1080p; Pika, which has incorporated the possibility of including physical elements (photographs, images, clothing or location) in the generation processes; Magnificent, an image scaling tool; ElevenLabs, which offer a wide variety of audio options, including synthetic voices, or AI is calling, a solution with which you can create realistic music from scratch from prompts.
+Most of these tools can be used by hiring subscription plans “quite affordable” that allow unlimited uses, avoiding models based on tokens offered in the most basic marketing models.

-The opportunities offered by image creation with these generative AI tools are countered by the Great limitations of a technology still in a development phase.
-Cuenca points out that, on many occasions, they force you to go "practically blind" trusting that the "trial and error" ends up giving the expected results: "There are times when you start creating videos or images and, suddenly, you have the best results on the first try.
-In others, you have to spend hours or even days trying to make content that resembles what you want."
-This implies that, leaving aside the pre-production and editing process, the generation of images can be extended between one or two weeks.
+The opportunities offered by creating images with these generative AI tools are offset by the big limitations of a technology still in a development phase.
+Cuenca points out that, on many occasions, they force you to go “practically blind"trusting that the"trial and error” ended up giving the expected results: “There are times when you start creating videos or images and, suddenly, you have the best results on the first try.
+In others, you have to spend hours or even days trying to make content that resembles what you want.”
+This implies that, leaving aside the pre-production and editing process, the generation of images can extend between one or two weeks.

-"There are times when you start creating Videos or Images And all of a sudden, you have the best results in the First attempt.
-In others, you have to be hours or even days”.
+“There are times when you start creating videos or images and suddenly you have the best results in the first try.
+In others, you have to be hours o even days”.

-Among the main frustrations that creators encounter, the "Low level of manipulation" of these models, which could greatly speed up audiovisual creation: "Suddenly you have something that works really well for you, but you know that if you had a little more control over the camera it would be great.
-Which, in fact, there is: some of these tools have camera handling options, but in the past versions.
-So if you want to have the best quality and resolution, you can't have access to these movements."
+Among the main frustrations that creators encounter, the “low level of manipulation” of these models, which could greatly speed up audiovisual creation: “Suddenly you have something that works very well for you, but you know that if you had a little more control over the camera it would be great.
+Which, in fact, there is: some of these tools have camera management options, but in past versions.
+So if you want to have the best quality and resolution, you can't have access to these movements.”

 Efficiency and profitability in audiovisual creation

-"A work made by a human It's never going to get over the one that is made by a machine, but I do think it can give us many herramientas to bring our vision to reality in a more efficient and economical”.
+“A work done by a human will never overcome which is made by a machine, but I do believe that it can give us many tools to bring our vision to reality more efficient and economical”.

-For The Power of Pop, the opportunities have been more than evident.
-The company has changed its business model, without entirely dispensing with the shooting of video clips or short films, to focus on offering Creation and post-production services using artificial intelligence in corporate environments.
-Whether they are pre-campaigns of marketing, creation of Advertisements for Google Ads campaigns or Internal Videos, generative AI is a cost-effective alternative for a world that is focused, more than ever, on the audiovisual sector: "There are companies that cannot afford to shoot as such and that can use a video that simply shows their product.
-That's why, in recent years we have created content for companies that are in SEO positioning, focused on sectors as varied as blinds or even large energy companies that need internal videos.
+To The Power of Pop, the opportunities have been more than evident.
+The company has changed its business model, without completely dispensing with filming video clips or short films, to focus on offering creation and post-production services using artificial intelligence in corporate environments.
+Whether they are pre-campaigns marketing, creation of advertisements for Google Ads campaigns or internal videos, generative AI represents a profitable alternative for a world focused, more than ever, on audiovisuals: "There are companies that cannot afford to do a shoot as such and that would benefit from a video that simply shows their product.
+Therefore, in recent years we have created content for companies that are in SEO positioning, focused on sectors as varied as blinds or even large energy companies that need internal videos.
 We have everything."

 A report by Sergio Julián Gómez